fga-eps-mds/2018.1-Cardinals/CONTRIBUTING.md

      2. Solve the conflits (if any).

-     3. Delete the feature branch
+     3. Delete the feature branch:

         `$ git branch -d feature_name`

      4. Push changes